 The nearest airport is Venice (VCE), which is about 41km away.

 We flew into Venice with Jet2.
-If the weather and approach is right then this is a good flight for a window seat, as you fly over the Alps and then get a view of Venice itself before you land.
+If the weather and approach are right then this is a good flight for a window seat, as you fly over the Alps and then get a view of Venice itself before you land.

 As mentioned earlier, you can self-drive to Ca’Savio (and some others from the UK had done so).
-Technically the nearest ferry port if you are travelling from the UK is Zeebrugge, although that is 1334km away from the campsite!
+Technically the nearest ferry port, if you are travelling from the UK, is Zeebrugge, although that is 1334km away from the campsite!

 One reviewer on Trip Advisor recommends taking the train.

-We had also looked at a motor home hire, flying into Switzerland or Austria, touring the Alps, and then down to Ca’Savio, but decided in the end to spend the whole holiday in Ca’Savio.
+We had also looked at a motor home hire, flying into Switzerland or Austria, touring the Alps, and then down to Ca’Savio, but decided, in the end, to spend the whole holiday in Ca’Savio.

 If you want to explore further afield then a car will be ideal but having a car is not necessary.

-We took a private taxi mini-bus to and from the airport (around €90 if I recall), and used public transport to visit Venice.
+We took a private taxi mini-bus to and from the airport (around €90 if I recall) and used public transport to visit Venice.
 Ca’Savio and Eurocamp staff were very helpful in getting tickets and providing directions and information.